Madame-Aehm/CAB-Project-4-Spikes/spike20/notes.md

 dotenv.config();
 ```

 - Create a new file in the server root folder called **.env**.
-This will hold all our environmental variables. **Make sure to add it to the .gitignore!!**
+This will hold all our environment variables. **Make sure to add it to the .gitignore!!**

 - .env files save data in the format: VARIABLE_NAME=value.
 Strings don't need quotation marks.
 To access this variable, use **process.env.VARIABLE_NAME**.
 We're going to save the code snippet from MongoDB as a variable: